-“Sipping Don Q Gran Añejo is a pleasure — it is every bit as well balanced as the Gold and the Añejo, yet it displays much more flavor and complexity,” he told NBC News Shopping.“The line taste is clean.
-Oak, leather, and tobacco notes are well developed, plus the warm cinnamon and citric notes lead from dry to sweet, while other spices such as clove, coffee, vanilla, roasted nuts and cherry coat the palate and give a tingle on the tongue.
+“Sipping Don Q Gran Añejo is a pleasure — it is every bit as well balanced as the Gold and the Añejo, yet it displays much more flavor and complexity,” he said.“The line taste is clean.
+Oak, leather and tobacco notes are well developed, plus the warm cinnamon and citric notes lead from dry to sweet, while other spices such as clove, coffee, vanilla, roasted nuts and cherry coat the palate and give a tingle on the tongue.
 If you want one of the best premium Puerto Rican rums, this is it.”
-For anyone building a home rum collection or looking to try something new for National Rum Day, Don Q is an excellent place to look.
-And if you plan on making cocktails with it, try a round or two of Nieves del Rio’s family tradition: mojitos.
+If you plan on making cocktails with your rum, try a round or two of Nieves del Rio’s family tradition: mojitos.

-This year, Summers has been turning to a heavy pot still Jamaican rum and hasn’t looked back.
-“Right now, I am loving The FUNK — at 100 proof, it’s not watered down, it’s unaged and doesn’t taste of additives or colorants… Just pure Jamaican funk,” he says.
+Summers has gravitated toward a heavy Pot Still Jamaican rum and hasn’t looked back since.
+“Right now, I am loving The FUNK — at 100 proof, it’s not watered down, it’s unaged and doesn’t taste of additives or colorants… Just pure Jamaican funk,” he said.
 “You can almost taste grassy fields of sugar cane swaying in the salty breeze.”
 The best way to enjoy it?
 Neat and in whatever glassware you prefer, according to Summers.

 If you prefer cocktails, be sure to plan ahead.
-“As we are still in a pandemic, a bit of preparation is required,” Summers adds.
-“Make sure you can have your rum of choice delivered in time for your fête.
-Arrange a socially distanced drink with someone you can imagine sitting on a beach with, and decide ahead of time if you’re going to make cocktails; piña coladas and daiquiris require some minimal preparation.”
-Pro tip: stock up on Coco Lopez, canned pineapple juice, and fresh limes for beachy cocktails on demand all summer long.
+“As we are still in a pandemic, a bit of preparation is required,” Summers said.
+“Make sure you can have your rum of choice delivered in time for your fête,” he suggested.
+“Decide ahead of time if you’re going to make cocktails; piña coladas and daiquiris require some minimal preparation.”
+Pro tip: Stock up on Coco Lopez, canned pineapple juice, and fresh limes for beachy cocktails on demand all summer long.

-“Recently, while we moved our format online, we've been working with bartenders from a variety of cultural backgrounds to create cocktails based on ingredients and concepts specific to that culture as a way to reclaim tiki and give them an opportunity to showcase it how they want others to see it.”
+“We've been working with bartenders from a variety of cultural backgrounds to create cocktails based on ingredients and concepts specific to that culture as a way to reclaim tiki and give them an opportunity to showcase it how they want others to see it,” she said.
 Tom counts this coffee-infused high proof rum by Ron Colón Salvadoreño amongst her favorites.
 According to her, coffee is often overlooked in the tiki sphere, but this rum is poised to change that.
-“It only makes sense: Coffee, cigar tobacco and chocolate are notes you find in a lot of fantastic rums, and this has all of them in spades, giving it fantastic compatibility with spicy, warming ingredients like cinnamon syrup or nutmeg.” she explains.
+“It only makes sense: Coffee, cigar tobacco and chocolate are notes you find in a lot of fantastic rums, and this has all of them in spades, giving it fantastic compatibility with spicy, warming ingredients like cinnamon syrup or nutmeg,” she explained.

-If you’re looking for something expressive-yet-versatile in terms of Jamaican rums, UK brand ambassador for Worthy Park Estate Gergő Murath (who also serves as the bar manager of Trailer Happiness in London) says, “[Worthy Park Single Estate] is my desert island rum.
-It is a pure pot still rum with no additives or flavorings whatsoever, aged for six to 10 years — due to the climate, that's a lot more than it sounds.”
-He adds that “it's essentially liquid, alcoholic banana bread.
-Truly delicious, either sipped by itself, or mixed into a variety of cocktails.”
 Walker’s go-to rum cocktails for guests and family include strawberry daiquiris, rum Collinses, mojitos, and piña coladas, or simply mixing rum with pineapple juice (his personal favorite).
-If you want to celebrate the holiday like a true Jamaican, set up a game of dominoes with a round of rum cocktails in hand.
+If you want to enjoy the holiday like a true Jamaican, set up a game of dominoes with a round of rum cocktails in hand.
 According to Walker, this is the island’s favorite pastime.

-“This Guatemalan spirit is at the top of its game,” says Lauren Paylor, a bartender and writer in Washington, D.C.
+“This Guatemalan spirit is at the top of its game,” said bartender and writer Lauren Paylor.
 “It is blended using a solera system and aged in bourbon and sherry casks for maturation.
 The complexity and layers of aroma and taste are displayed through its vast descriptor: nuttiness, chocolate baking spice and smoke.
 The packaging is of premium quality — we do drink with our eyes, after all.
 This rum can be enjoyed neat, on ice or in a cocktail such as a daiquiri.”

 If you’ve never tasted a rum from the Philippines, now’s the time to remedy that.
 Start with Don Papa, a small batch rum produced by the Bleeding Heart Rum Company in the country’s Negros Occidental province, namely its core expression.
 This rum is made exclusively from molasses derived from a centuries-old variety of top-quality native sugarcane (as is the rest of the range), then aged for seven years in ex-Bourbon and American oak casks.